-Jim Zebrowski is in his third season on the Gopher coaching staff.
-He is responsible for coaching the quarterbacks.
+Jim Zebrowski is in his fifth season as an assistant coach at Minnesota.
+He coaches the quarterbacks.

 Prior to his time at UW-Whitewater, Zebrowski spent four seasons as the head coach at Lakeland College in Sheboygan, Wis.
 His Lakeland teams compiled a 28-12 mark, including a 24-4 record in the Illini-Badger Football Conference.
 Lakeland won the 2004 and 2005 conference championships and advanced to the Division III playoffs for the first time in school history in 2005.
 His Muskie teams never finished lower than second place in the league.

 Zebrowski was the offensive coordinator at Millikin from 2000-03.
 He was a graduate assistant at Southern Illinois in 1997, before being elevated to a full-time position.
 He coached the tight ends, wide receivers and quarterbacks during his time at SIU.